-If you don’t keep up with the property taxes on your Florida home, you could lose your house.
-First, the tax collector will sell the tax lien in a tax lien sale.
-Then, if you don't pay the lien, the tax collector can sell your home in a tax deed sale.
-Along the way you'll get several notices.
-And once you lose the home, you might be able to get it back by paying off the delinquent taxes.
+If you don’t keep up with the property taxes on your Florida home, you could eventually lose the property to a tax sale.
+Initially, the tax collector will sell the tax lien in a tax lien sale.
+Then, if you don't pay off the lien, the tax collector can sell your home in a tax deed sale.

 If you don’t pay your property taxes in Florida, the delinquent amount becomes a lien on your home.
 (Fla.
 Stat. § 197.122).
 Once there's a tax lien on your home, the tax collector may sell that lien at an auction.
-This is called a “tax lien sale.”
+This auction is called a “tax lien sale.”
 Then, if you don’t pay off the lien, the tax collector may eventually sell the home at what is called a “tax deed sale.”
-(If you're struggling to pay your property taxes, learn about your options to avoid a tax sale.)

-How tax deed sales work.
-Two years after April 1 of the year that the collector issues the certificate (but no later than seven years), the purchaser who bought the lien can apply for a tax deed from the tax collector.
+Two years after April 1 of the year that the collector issues the certificate—but no later than seven years—the purchaser who bought the lien can apply for a tax deed from the tax collector.
 (Fla.
 Stat. §§ 197.502, 197.482).
-This initiates the tax deed sale process.
+This application initiates the tax deed sale process.

-The clerk of the circuit court then conducts a tax deed sale, which is also a public auction, to sell the property to the highest bidder.
+The clerk of the circuit court conducts the tax deed sale, which is also a public auction, to sell the property to the highest bidder.
 The tax certificate holder (the person who bought the lien) will bid the amount of the debt owed to him or her, rather than cash.
-This means that if no one else bids on the property, the tax certificate holder gets the home.
+So, if no one else bids on the property, the tax certificate holder gets the home.
 (Fla.
 Stat. § 197.542).

 In Florida, you can redeem the home at any time before the county issues the tax deed to the new owner, but not if the court clerk has already received full payment for the deed.
 (Fla.
 Stat. § 197.472).
 (Learn more in Getting Your Home Back After a Property Tax Sale in Florida.)